MBakkar2705/react-hedera-wallet-bakkar_mohamed/README.md

 - sendMessage() simulates message delivery and persistence with mocked receipt

+- getMessages() throws if no messages are found → tested with empty result

 Execution:

 pnpm run test

 Outcome:

-4 unit tests passed successfully.
+All 6 unit tests passed successfully.
 The TopicsService behaves deterministically and reproduces both success and error scenarios without external dependencies.

 Coverage: